 Hurricane Isis Blasts Mexican Coast

-LOS MOCHIS, Mexico (AP) _ Hurricane Isis slammed into the Mexican mainland early today with 75 mph winds and heavy rains, drenching Sinaloa state.
+LOS MOCHIS, Mexico (AP) _ Hurricane Isis slammed into the Mexican mainland early today with 75 mph winds and heavy rain, drenching Sinaloa state.
 Isis weakened to a tropical storm as it headed north along the Gulf of California toward Arizona.

 Maria Florencia Pedroza, one of about 500 people who fled low-lying neighborhoods, said she went to a Red Cross shelter at a school when water started coming into her house.